geunee20/geunee20.github.io/_posts/2024-06-20-Controller-Design-Day-6.md

 I would then solve for $$K$$ to make $$det(sI - (A - BK))$$ equal to this polynomial.

-The pole placement method gives us direct control over the system's eigenvalues, allowing us to shape its response precisely.
+The pole placement method gives me direct control over the system's eigenvalues, allowing me to shape its response precisely.
 However, it requires that the system be completely state controllable.

 ##### b) Controllability